stanleyn/steroid_immune_data/README.md

 ```r
 > setwd('YourPath/steroid_immune_data')
 ```
--You can use the script RF_PerTp.R to create a random forest model for each individual timepoint
+-You can use the script RF_PerTP.R to create a random forest model for each individual timepoint

 ```r
 > source('RF_PerTP.R')